Growing Food Insecurity in Haïti

 Weakness in the gourde, Haiti’s currency, and the additional costs of security mean consumer prices for major food products are significantly higher than in neighboring countries.
 While limited aid is making its way into the country by helicopter, that approach is not a long-term solution as it is extremely complex, expensive, and unsustainable.

-Action Against Hunger, which has been working in Haiti since 1985, is urging local actors to arrange expedited humanitarian supplies and food shipments through secondary ports and airports, notably Cap Haitien.
+Action Against Hunger, which has been working in Haiti since 1985, is urging local, national, and regional actors to arrange expedited humanitarian supplies and food shipments through secondary ports and airports, notably Cap Haitien.
 While smaller ports may not be a perfect solution, new approaches are essential to help address the current crisis.

 In addition to advocating to effective approach to meet immediate needs, Action Against Hunger also is calling for funding for programs that can promote food security and reduce the reliance on imports.
 The nonprofit provides seeds and supplies to help people plant relatively fast-growing and nutritious foods like tomatoes and cucumbers.
 It also sees the potential for investments in cash crops like cassava and peanuts, which can provide a source of income and jobs.